 How all segments work together: examples of successful segmentation

-So, what does a Google Shopping segmentation strategy actually look like?
+So, what does a good Google Shopping segmentation strategy actually look like?

-You found different methods for segmenting your campaigns.
-Think of your segments as ingredients for making a sushi maki roll.
+You found different methods for separating ad groups.
+Think of these segments as ingredients for making a sushi maki roll.
 The taste you are going for will influence the ingredients you choose.
-Your structure depends on your strategy and KPIs.
+Your Google Shopping campaign structure depends on your strategy and KPIs.

 Start by segmenting products into general categories.
 As a sushi supply storeowner, I’d need to separate the top seller products, the cutlery (high-end products), the entry products (rolling mats and chopsticks), and all other products.